smucclaw/eu-ai-act/act.md

     h.

-3. This Regulation shall not apply to AI systems developed or used \[exclusively\] for military

-or national security purposes.
+3. This Regulation shall not apply to AI systems [if and insofar ]{.ul} placed on the market or put into service for the purpose of activities which fall outside the scope of Union law, and in any event activities concerning military, defence or national security , regardless of the type of entity carrying out those activities.

+In addition, this Regulation shall not apply to AI systems which are not placed on the market or put into service in the Union, where the output is used in the Union for the purpose of activities which fall outside the scope of Union law, and in any event activities concerning military, defence or national security.

+3a.
+Entities carrying out activities referred to in paragraph 3, shall not be subject to user's obligations provided for in this Regulation.

 4. This Regulation shall not apply to public authorities in a third country nor to international organisations falling within the scope of this Regulation pursuant to paragraph 1, where those authorities or organisations use AI systems in the framework of international agreements for law enforcement and judicial cooperation with the Union or with one or more Member States.

 5. This Regulation shall not affect the application of the provisions on the liability of intermediary service providers set out in Chapter II, Section 4 of Directive 2000/31/EC of the European Parliament and of the Council \[*as to be replaced by the corresponding provisions of the Digital Services Act*\].

 6. This Regulation shall not apply to AI systems, including their output, specifically developed and put into service for the sole purpose of scientific research and development.

 7. This Regulation shall not affect any research and development activity regarding AI systems in so far as such activity does not lead to or entail placing an AI system on the market or putting it into service.

 *Article 3 Definitions*